 Plan of activities:

-The Science Communication Office at the Champalimaud Centre for the Unknown is looking for a talented Junior Motion Graphic Artist & Video Editor to integrate it’s team of visual artists, graphic designers and science writers.
-We need someone who is hard working, keen to develop, has an eye for detail and an interest in science.
+The Science Communication Office at the Champalimaud Centre for the Unknown is looking for a talented Junior Motion Graphic Artist & Video Editor to integrate into a team of visual artists, graphic designers and science writers.
+We need someone who is hard-working, keen to develop new content, has an eye for detail and an interest in science.

 Candidate Profile/Essential Requirements: